 The Missing Fundamental

-The subjective tones (combination and difference tones) which are produced by the beating of the various harmonics of the sound of a musical instrument help to reinforce the pitch of the fundamental frequency.
+The subjective tones (combination and difference tones) which can be produced by the interaction of the various harmonics of the sound of a musical instrument can, in some cases, add low-frequency “distortion products” that may reinforce the sense of pitch of the fundamental frequency.
 Most musical instruments (timpani are not one) produce a fundamental frequency plus several higher tones which are whole-number multiples of the fundamental.
-The beat frequencies between the successive harmonics constitute subjective tones which are at the same frequency as the fundamental and therefore reinforce the sense of pitch of the fundamental note being played.
-If the lower harmonics are not produced you still hear the tone as having the pitch of the nonexistent fundamental because of the presence of these beat frequencies.
+The beat frequencies between successive harmonics can produce difference-tone components at frequencies related to the fundamental, depending on the degree of nonlinearity in the ear (and/or playback chain).
+However, and this is crucial, the missing fundamental (virtual pitch) effect does not require subjective tones: listeners can still perceive a pitch at the fundamental even when no physical energy at that frequency is present and even when distortion products are negligible.
 This is called the missing fundamental effect.
 It plays an important role in sound by preserving the sense of pitch (including the perception of melody) when sound loses some of its lower frequencies.

 This demonstration explores the relationship between the frequency content of a musical note and the pitch perceived by listeners.
 Musical notes are complex tones consisting of a fundamental frequency and higher harmonics (also known as partials) that are integral multiples of the fundamental frequency.
 The particular mix of partials is part (but only part!) of what gives different musical instruments their individual character.
 The pitch of the note is related to the fundamental frequency of the complex tone.
 However, the pitch of the note remains unchanged even if this fundamental frequency is removed.